 It is important to select toys that will not present a choking hazard.
 For ideas, have a look at the best toys for Pitbulls from puppies to adults.

 Pros and Cons of Getting A Cane Corso Pitbull Mix

-Choosing a Cane Corso Pitbull mix over another breed may mean increased risk of aggression.
-Your pet will require a significant amount of training and socializing time to achieve proper and reliable behavior.
+Choosing a Cane Corso Pitbull mix over another breed may mean increased risk of aggression compared with other breeds.
+Your pet will require a significant amount of training and socializing time to achieve friendly and reliable behavior.